Van Life: How much does it cost to explore New Zealand?

 On the South Island, we had the pleasure to

-As winter approached, Paul replaced some of the warmer layers in his running gear.
-But a running accident in August meant our Leisure activities ground to a total halt in September and October 2018.
+As winter approached, Paul replaced some warmer layers in his running gear.
+However, a running accident in August meant our leisure activities ground to a total halt in September and October 2018.

-In November, we did some touristy stuff, including a trip on the TSS Earnslaw, a coal-fired steamer that is as old as the Titanic and still takes passengers across Lake Wakatipu daily.
+In November, we did some touristy things, including a trip on the TSS Earnslaw, a coal-fired steamer as old as the Titanic that still takes passengers across Lake Wakatipu daily.

 Thanks to many free and low-cost activities, 2-for-1 deals and Paul’s injury, we didn’t even spend half of what we had budgeted for in the leisure category.